 There was no formal program for care and use of DU's art holdings until 2005, when the University hired its first curator of the University of Denver Art Collections.
 By the time founding curator Dan Jacobs left DU in 2018, over 3600 art objects had been catalogued.
-The arworks not on view on campus have been rehoused in a new, professionally managed off-campus facility, the Hampden Art Study Center (http://portfolio.du.edu/DUArtCollections/page/47268).
-Access for students, faculty and researchers is a major priority that led to the creation of a fully searchable online database, which we made available in 2010.
+The arworks not on view on campus have been rehoused in a new, professionally managed off-campus facility, the Hampden Art Study Center.
+Access for students, faculty, and researchers is a major priority that led to the creation of a fully searchable online database, which we made available in 2010.
 The University of Denver Art Collections continue to grow primarily through gifts by alumni and friends of the University.